ZhiGroup/pytorch_ehr/README.md

 </pre>

-- Check out this [notebook](https://github.com/ZhiGroup/pytorch_ehr/edit/master/README.md) MODIFY with a step by step guide of how to utilize our package.
+- Check out this [notebook](https://github.com/ZhiGroup/pytorch_ehr/blob/master/tutorials/RNN_tutorials.ipynb) with a step by step guide of how to utilize our package.

 ## Authors